cndrglxy/manoherr/README.md

 - 👋 Hi, I’m @manoherr
 - 👀 I’m interested in Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on AIR
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me ,, email

 <!---